manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ## The benefits of freezing coffee
 ------
 The benefits of freezing coffee apply to both the home enthusiast and coffee professionals.
-Some may be more important than others:
+Freezing coffee:

-- Stop the clock
+- "Stops the clock" on the ageing process
-- Preserve coffee at peak flavour
+- Preserves coffee at peak flavour
-- Never run out of coffee
+- Can ensure you never run out of coffee
-- Keep a variety of coffees in stock
+- Helps you keep a variety of coffees in stock
-- Reduce fear of missing out
+- Reduces fear of missing out on a coffee you want to try
-- Improved grind consistency
+- Improves grind consistency
+- Enables you to save coffee to contribute to MCA

-### Stop the clock
+### Stopping the clock

 Freezing allows you to massively reduce the rate at which coffee stales over time, and allows you to preserve the flavour over a very long time period.